Beyond Flying Cars

 Day 2: Exploring alternative futures

 The second day will be about ‘futuring’ using a combination of speculative design and co-creation.
 This approach is not concerned with predicting the future, but exploring different scenarios and their consequences.
-We will be joined by Alice Haugh, Built Environment Programme Manager at Laudes Foundation; and digitally by Robin Chase, transportation entrepreneur and co-founder and former CEO of Zipcar.
+The program on this day is lead by Design researcher Pedro Gil Farias.

 Day 3: Connecting the dots

-After two in-depth sessions over the previous days, the last day will focus on how to connect and apply the results of trend scanning, futuring and co-creation to real-life, practical scenarios.
+After two in-depth sessions over the previous days, the last day will focus on how to connect and apply the results of applied transition management, trend scanning, futuring and co-creation to real-life, practical scenarios.
 The future is not written nor owned by anyone, so having frameworks and concrete tools is key to be part of the shaping of it.
-The day will feature two panel discussions with Martin Guit (Rebel Group), Mariana Mirabile (OECD), Marjolein Stamsnijder (NS) and Sigrid de Vries (ACEA).
+The program for this day features external practitioners.

 Thinking about the future is less an exercise of predicting what’s next than a creative approach to dealing with uncertainty.
 Unfortunately, most images of the future tend to be in the hands of a very limited group of people, which leads to a poor creative process missing out on the opportunities of what democratising the future can offer.